 Clinical herbal consultant, historian, writer, gardener, community organizer, and scavenger of shiny things.
 She.her.hers

 I grew up on an eighty-acre farm in the Driftless bioregion.
-My parents grew vegetables, raised cattle, pigs, and rabbits for the market.
-They heated our home with one small wood stove and preserved food we stored in our root cellar for the winter.
+My parents grew vegetables and raised cattle, pigs, and rabbits for the market.
+They heated our home with one small wood stove, and preserved food we stored in our root cellar for the winter.
 My siblings and I were raised on homegrown food and home remedies, as has traditionally been the practice amongst the rural poor.

-When I talk about things passed down in my family, I sometimes forget to mention that both my maternal great-grandmothers were born in the 1800’s.
-My Grandma Sadie was born between 1862 and 1867 and my Grandma Ralston was born in 1887.
-Grandma Sadie dabbled in community care as a way of supporting her thirteen children after she lost her husband to the flu pandemic in 1919 and Grandma Ralston was a midwife in her community.
+When I talk about things passed down in my family, I sometimes forget to mention that both my maternal great-grandmothers were born in the 1800s.
+Grandma Sadie was born sometime between 1862-1867 and dabbled in community care as a way of supporting her thirteen children after she lost her husband to the flu pandemic in 1919.
+Grandma Ralston, who was born in 1887, was a lay midwife in her community.

 So, that is my direct line to how domestic medicine was practiced in the 19th century.
-My grandmother was twelve years old and helped her mother care for her siblings and father during the 1918-19 pandemic.
 If I sometimes seem old-fashioned, I came by it honestly.

-I pursue my interest in history by writing and volunteering with various transcription projects including the Szathmary Manuscript Collection, the Meitheal Dúchas digitization project and most recently the Early modern recipe books on From the Page which is a collaboration between the Folger Shakespeare Library and the Wellcome Library.
-2022 was my second Transcribathon.
+I pursue my interest in history by volunteering with various transcription projects including the Szathmary Manuscript Collection, the Meitheal Dúchas digitization project, and most recently the Early modern recipe books on From the Page which is a collaboration between the Folger Shakespeare Library and the Wellcome Library, and the National Archives.
+I am also just finishing my first season giving tours as a historical interpreter at the Plum Grove

 Experience